Anthony Ogogo wants spot on Mayweather v Alvarez card

 The clash at the same venue between Mayweather and Mexican Alvarez, who are both undefeated, is expected to surpass that total and break numerous box office records.

-"My friend was in New York for the press conference earlier this week and he said Times Square came to a standstill," said Ogogo.
+"My friend was in New York and he said Times Square came to a standstill," said Ogogo.

 "They will probably have eight or nine fights on the card and a little lad from Suffolk getting on such a massive card would be unbelievable."